Is Fishbowl right for you?

 To calculate COGS, you need to know two things: the cost of your oldest inventory and the amount of inventory sold.
 The cost of inventory sold refers to either the cumulative costs of producing goods, which includes labor, materials, and overhead, or the cost of purchasing finished products you intend to resell.

 Say you purchase 100 units of a product in two batches of 50.
 The first 50 units cost $10 each, and those in the second batch cost $15.
-Batch 1’s 50 units are the oldest and have already sold.
-The second batch of 50 units hasn’t sold yet, which means you can’t use them in your COGS calculation.
+Batch one’s 50 units are the oldest and have already sold.
+The second set of 50 units hasn’t sold yet, which means you can’t use them in your COGS calculation.

 Using the FIFO calculation formula, multiply the amount of inventory sold (50 units) by the cost of those units ($10 each).
 The formula will appear as follows: